StarbaseAlpha/Database/README.md

 ## API Methods

-All methods return a promise and are available in all data stores, except when they are not.
+All methods return a promise, except when they do not.
+All methods are available in all data stores, except when they are not.

 - db.put()
 - db.get()